 What is SlingTV?

 It's such a simple idea — cable TV over the internet at a fraction of the cost.
 No contract, no activation fee, and a 7-day free trial to see if it's for you.

-SlingTV has three core packages (price is per month):
+SlingTV has three core packages (price is per month, channel list updated 3/13/17):

-- Sling Orange ($20/mo) gives you 31 channels and includes many of the major channels — ESPN, AMC, CNN, HGTV, Comedy Central, Cartoon Network, History Channel, Disney Channel, ESPN2, ESPN3, TNT, Food Network, TBS, BBC America, Freeform, Adult Swim, IFC, A&E, El Rey, Viceland, Lifetime, Travel Channel, AXStv, Newsy, cheddar, Bloomberg Television, Local Now, Polaris+, Maker, Flama, and Galavision.
+- Sling Orange ($20/mo) gives you 30 channels and includes many of the major channels — ESPN, AMC, CNN, HGTV, Comedy Central, Cartoon Network, History Channel, Disney Channel, ESPN2, ESPN3, TNT, Food Network, TBS, BBC America, Freeform, IFC, A&E, El Rey, Viceland, Lifetime, Travel Channel, AXStv, Newsy, cheddar, Bloomberg Television, Local Now, Polaris+, Maker, Flama, and Galavision.

 - Sling Blue ($25/mo) ups the channels to over 40 and includes Sling Orange (minus three ESPN channels, Disney Channel and Free Form) and adds Fox Select Markets, NBC Select Markets, Fox Sports Select Markets, NFL Network, FX, USA, Bravo, FS1, FS2, NBC SN, FXX, Syfy, Nick Jr., truTV, BET, National Geographic, Nat Geo Wild, Univision and UniMás.

-- Orange + Blue ($40/mo) is both (so Blue with the ESPN, Disney and Freeform channels added back).
+- Orange + Blue ($40/mo) is both (so Blue with the ESPN, Disney and Freeform channels added back) and a total of 50 channels.

 Then you can add different “Extras” packages (price is per month):